finder1793/PwingSkriptAddon/README.md

   - Example: `get json value "user.name" from "{\"user\":{\"name\":\"John\"}}"`
 - Get JSON IDs: `get json ids from %string%`
   - Example: `get json ids from "{\"users\":[{\"id\":1},{\"id\":2}]}"`

+### Effects: Minecraft Operations
+- Change weather: `change weather in world %string% to %string%`
+  - weather values: clear, rain, thunder
+  - Example: `change weather in world "world" to "rain"`
+- Set time: `set time in world %string% to %number%`
+  - Example: `set time in world "world" to 6000`
+- Find nearest structure: `find structure %string% near x %number%, z %number% in world %string%`
+  - Structure key must match a server StructureType key.
+Example usage may store or use the result inside your script environment.
+- Paste schematic: `paste schematic %string% at %location%`
+  - Example: `paste schematic "plugins/schematics/castle.schem" at location(1200, 60, 1500, world("world"))`
+  - Requires FAWE and compatible schematic format.
+- Open book: `open book titled %string% by %string% with page[s] %strings% to %players%`
+  - Examples:
+    - `open book titled "&6Cool Book" by "Author" with page "Welcome!" to player`
+    - `set {_pages::*} to "Page 1", "Page 2"`
+      `open book titled "My Book" by "Me" with pages {_pages::*} to player`
+- Play sound: `play sound %string% at %location% for %players% [with volume %number%] [pitch %number%]`
+  - Example: `play sound "BLOCK_NOTE_BLOCK_PLING" at location of player for player`

+### Effects: Particles
+- Circle: `create particle circle at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle circle at location of player with radius 5 using "FLAME" particle`
+- Sphere: `create particle sphere at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle sphere at location of player with radius 3 using "HEART" particle`
+- Cube: `create particle cube at %location% with size %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle cube at location of player with size 4 using "CRIT" particle`
+- Cylinder: `create particle cylinder at %location% with radius %number% height %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle cylinder at location of player with radius 2 height 5 using "PORTAL" particle`
+- Cloud: `create particle cloud at %location% with size %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle cloud at location of player with size 5 using "CLOUD" particle`
+- Atom: `create particle atom at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle atom at location of player with radius 3 using "SPELL_WITCH" particle`
+- Grid: `create particle grid at %location% with size %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle grid at location of player with size 4 using "REDSTONE" particle`
+- Arc: `create particle arc at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle arc at location of player with radius 6 using "SPLASH" particle`
+- Line: `create particle line at %location% with length %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle line at location of player with length 10 using "END_ROD" particle`
+- Vortex (Spiral): `create particle vortex at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle vortex at location of player with radius 4 using "WITCH" particle`
+- Cone: `create particle cone at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle cone at location of player with radius 3 using "LAVA" particle`
+- Pyramid: `create particle pyramid at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle pyramid at location of player with radius 5 using "TOTEM" particle`
+- Donut: `create particle donut at %location% with radius %number% tube %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle donut at location of player with radius 4 tube 1 using "CRIT_MAGIC" particle`
+- DNA: `create particle dna at %location% with radius %number% length %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle dna at location of player with radius 2 length 10 using "SPELL_MOB" particle`
+- Earth: `create particle earth at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle earth at location of player with radius 5 using "VILLAGER_HAPPY" particle`
+- BigBang: `create particle bigbang at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle bigbang at location of player with radius 6 using "FIREWORKS_SPARK" particle`
+- Hill: `create particle hill at %location% with size %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle hill at location of player with size 8 using "COMPOSTER" particle`
+- Wave: `create particle wave at %location% with height %number% width %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle wave at location of player with height 3 width 10 using "DRIP_WATER" particle`
+- Love: `create particle love at %location% using %string% particle [for %number% iterations]`
+  - Example: `create particle love at location of player using "HEART" particle`
+- Star: `create particle star at %location% using %string% particle [for %number% iterations]`
+  - Example: `create particle star at location of player using "FIREWORKS_SPARK" particle`
+- Heart: `create particle heart at %location% with size %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle heart at location of player with size 2 using "HEART" particle`
+- Music: `create particle music at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle music at location of player with radius 1 using "NOTE" particle`
+- Tornado: `create particle tornado at %location% with height %number% radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle tornado at location of player with height 10 radius 3 using "CLOUD" particle`
+- Flame: `create particle flame at %location% with particles %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle flame at location of player with particles 50 using "FLAME" particle`
+- Smoke: `create particle smoke at %location% with particles %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle smoke at location of player with particles 30 using "SMOKE_NORMAL" particle`
+- Fountain: `create particle fountain at %location% with radius %number% height %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle fountain at location of player with radius 2 height 8 using "WATER_SPLASH" particle`
+- Dragon: `create particle dragon at %location% with length %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle dragon at location of player with length 15 using "DRAGON_BREATH" particle`
+- DiscoBall: `create particle discoball at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle discoball at location of player with radius 4 using "FIREWORKS_SPARK" particle`
+- Bleed: `create particle bleed at %location% with height %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle bleed at location of player with height 6 using "REDSTONE" particle`
+- Shield: `create particle shield at %location% with radius %number% using %string% particle [for %number% iterations]`
+  - Example: `create particle shield at location of player with radius 3 using "FLAME" particle`
+- Explode: `create particle explode at %location% using %string% particle`
+  - Example: `create particle explode at location of player using "EXPLOSION_NORMAL" particle`

+### Effects: Server Operations
+- Reload Skript: `reload skript`
+  - Example: `reload skript`
+- Restart server: `restart server`
+  - Example: `restart server`
+- Run OP command: `run op command %string%`
+  - Example: `run op command "op player"`
+- Run code: `run code %string%`
+  - Example: `run code "broadcast 'Hello World'"`
+- Run application: `run application %string%`
+  - Example: `run application "notepad.exe"`
+- Run command: `run command %string%`
+  - Example: `run command "say Hello"`
+- Run command with output: `run command %string% and get output`
+  - Example: `run command "list" and get output`
+- Reload Skript aliases: `reload skript aliases`
+  - Example: `reload skript aliases`

+### Effects: System Operations
+- Get time zone: `get current time zone`
+  - Example: `get current time zone`
+- Get CPU cores: `get cpu cores count`
+  - Example: `get cpu cores count`
+- Get loaded list: `get loaded plugins list`
+  - Example: `get loaded plugins list`
+- Get RAM information: `get ram information`
+  - Example: `get ram information`
+- Get CPU specifications: `get cpu specifications`
+  - Example: `get cpu specifications`
+- Get system time: `get system time`
+  - Example: `get system time`
+- Get system property: `get system property %string%`
+  - Example: `get system property "java.version"`
+- Check if OS: `is operating system %string%`
+  - Example: `is operating system "Windows"`
+- Get disk space: `get disk space`
+  - Example: `get disk space`

+### Effects: Misc Operations
+- Send json message: `send json message %string% [with hover text %-string%] [(and|with) click command %-string%] to %players%`
+  - Examples:
+    - `send json message "<#ff0000>This is red</#ff0000>" to player`
+    - `send json message "&6&lCLICK" with hover text "&bHover!" and click command "help" to player`
+    - MiniMessage supports hex, gradient, rainbow, and more.
+- Encrypt string: `encrypt %string% with algorithm %string%`
+  - Example: `encrypt "secret" with algorithm "AES"`
+- Hash string: `hash %string% with algorithm %string%`
+  - Example: `hash "password" with algorithm "SHA-256"`

 ### Conditions
 - JSON validity: